 Regardless of whether leftovers are going in the fridge or the freezer, you should always let them cool to room temperature before you put them in.
 Otherwise, the warmth of your recently cooked food will send the temperature in your fridge and freezer skyrocketing.

 Not only will that reduce the freshness of other food in the fridge, which needs to be kept at a stable temperature, but it will also force your fridge freezer to work harder to cool down, pushing up your energy bills.
-See our pick of the most energy-efficient fridge freezers.

 3. Clean your fridge